Skip to Content

 MARRIOTT’S MAUI OCEAN CLUB

-This is one of the best family resorts on Maui.
-They have 1, 2, and 3-bedroom villas that feature full kitchens, and washers/dryers.
-And their guest rooms have kitchenettes.
+This is one of the best family resorts in Maui.
+It has one-, two-, and three-bedroom villas that feature full kitchens and washers/dryers.
+The guest rooms have kitchenettes.

 Kids will love their “super pool” complex with waterfalls, water slides, and a grotto.